anthonyhuang07/ICS3U1-FPT/README.md

 # ICS3U1-FPT
-ByteBucks - An idle PC shop tycoon game!
+ByteBucks - An idle green technology tycoon game!
 Made in Python and Pygame.